-The contents of the restraints register and the restraint assessment assured the inspector that alternatives to restraint were trialled prior to any form of restraint being used.
-It also assured the inspector that the use of restraint in this large centre was gradually being reduced and that the focus was now on ensuring the rights of residents were upheld at all times.
+The contents of the restraints register and the restraint risk assessments assured the inspector that alternatives to restraint were trialled prior to any form of restraint being used.
+It also assured the inspector that the use of restraint in the centre was gradually being reduced and staff had access to alternative less restrictive equipment.
+The focus was now on ensuring the rights of residents were upheld at all times.

-A sample of resident records were reviewed and the inspector saw that resident care plans were developed on the basis of information obtained during their assessment.
+A sample of resident records were reviewed and the inspector saw that each resident who was using some form of restraint had a restrictive practice assessment in place and those with bed-rails had a bed-rail assessment.
+Resident care plans were developed on the basis of information obtained during their bed-rail assessment.
+In addition, care records reviewed showed that residents with bed-rails in use were checked every two hours and these checks were consistently recorded by staff.
 Care records viewed by the inspector confirmed that resident's views and preferences were incorporated into the care plans and they were easy to follow.
+The management team had restraint documentation on the audit schedule and this assured them that the relevant records were in place to reflect the decision made by the resident or staff to use restraint as a last resort.